Tomer-Eliahu/rustup-reminder/README.md

 ## Requirements

-Requires rustup to be installed.
+1. Requires rustup to be installed.
+2. Requires powershell to be installed.

 ## Extension Settings